Differentials

 History

-history of antihistamine use, history of anticholinergic use (e.g., irritable bowel syndrome); some evidence that androgen deprivation therapy may be associated with an increased risk of dementia, but this remains controversial and further investigation is required.[28]
+use of anticholinergic drugs (e.g., antihistamines, drugs for irritable bowel syndrome); some evidence that androgen deprivation therapy may be associated with an increased risk of dementia, but this remains controversial and further investigation is required.

 Exam